brandtd/AirSimApp/README.md

 ## AirSimApp

 Project containing the actual WPF app.
+The app demos some command & control of a vehicle, intending to help test out the AirSimRpc library and see what the airsim library is capable of through the interfaces that it exposes.

 ## AirSimRpc